 So I will now modify my loading strategy to 2 tablets a day for the entire week leading up to a race.

-This product is available directly from the manufacturer (here). as of January 2017 there is a ‘special’ subscription rate of about £20/month.
-Once that offer ends then they should reinstate this coupon/promo code RUNCURRANZ at 15% (here):
+This product is available directly from the manufacturer (here). as of October 2019 there is a ‘special’ subscription rate of about £20/month.
+Once that offer ends then they should reinstate this coupon/promo code RUNCURRANZ at 15% (here) – applied automatically on checkout:

 Study shows New Zealand Blackcurrant extract increases cardiovascular responses: Implications for athletes and patient groups